willyfh/willyfh.github.io/_pages/about.md

 - 🌍 Culturally enriched through experiences in:
   - Indonesia, Singapore, Japan, Germany, and South Korea.
 - 🤝 Open for AI/ML collaboration.
 Let's connect!

+My primary interests are in Computer Vision in general, Multimodal Learning, and Cognitive Robotics.